MalinYamato/machine_learning_on_bigdata/README.md

 #### Malin Yamato 大和まりん
 Email : yamto@malin.jp \
 post-graduate student, Artifical Intelligence Applied to Medicine AIM \
-Department of Physiology and Pharmaocolgy FYFA, Karolinska Institutet Deparment of Computer and Systems Sciences, Stockholm University
+Department of Physiology and Pharmaocolgy FYFA, Karolinska Institutet and Deparment of Computer and Systems Sciences, Stockholm University

 ## Objective of this project